JulianKarlBauer/fiberspot/README.md

 light intensity is measured by on optical sensor (camera) from the other side, we call the resulting image an radiography image.

-This package maps light intensity of radiography images to local fiber volume content.
+This package maps light intensity of radiography images to local fiber volume fraction.
 The key idea can be used for any heterogeneous materials consisting of phases with differing transparency or noticeable reflection at the interfaces of the phases.
 An example are some glass fiber reinforced thermosets.